-The purpose of this paper is to outline the legal framework, objectives, scope and approach of the oversight function of the National Payment System Department (NPSD) of the South African Reserve Bank (SARB).
+The purpose of this paper is to outline the legal framework, objectives, scope and approach of the regulatory, supervisory and oversight function of the National Payment System Department (NPSD) of the South African Reserve Bank (SARB).

-For the purpose of this paper, oversight encompasses the regulatory role that the NPSD plays in the national payment system (NPS), including oversight of the FMIs and the regulatory, organising and management role that the Payment System Management Body (PSMB) performs on payment institutions and systems under its jurisdiction.
+In this paper, oversight encompasses the regulatory role of the NPSD within the national payment system (NPS), including oversight of the FMIs and the regulatory, organisational and management responsibilities of the payment system management body (PSMB) over payment institutions and systems under its jurisdiction.